Homotopy Theoretic and Categorical Models of Neural Information Networks: Gamma networks and integrated information

-In \S \ref{GammaNetInfoSec} and \S \ref{IntegInfoSec} we have considered the information cohomologies $H^\bullet( C^\bullet( \cF_\alpha(\cQ_X), \delta) )$, which we can also extend by considering the more general information cohomology groups $H^\bullet( C^\bullet( \cF_\alpha(\Sigma^k(\cQ_X) \wedge \Gamma_\cC(S^m)), \delta) )$.
-While information cohomology itself is not a generalized cohomology theory (it cannot be expected in general to satisfy the Steenrod axioms), one can ask the question of whether a generalized cohomology theory modelled on the case of the $H^\bullet(\cQ_X, \Gamma_\cC)$ described above can be constructed that incorporates information measures such as Shannon entropy, Kullback--Leibler divergence, integrated information, in the way that the information cohomology does.
+While information cohomology itself is not a generalized cohomology theory (it cannot be expected in general to satisfy the Steenrod axioms), one can ask the question of whether a generalized cohomology theory modeled on the case of the $H^\bullet(\cQ_X, \Gamma_\cC)$ described above can be constructed that incorporates information measures such as Shannon entropy, Kullback--Leibler divergence, integrated information, in the way that the information cohomology does (see the discussion in \S \ref{IntegInfoGammaNet}).
+For some more interpretation of this encoding of homotopy types via Gamma networks see~\cite{Mar21}.